PMEGP – Guide (PMEGP Loan, Online Application)

 - Food Processing provided it is agro-based.

-- Hand-made paper and fibre production.
+- Hand-made paper and fiber production.

-- Products sourced from chemicals and polymers.
+- Products are sourced from forests, minerals, chemicals, and polymers.

-- Bio technology and Rural engineering.
+- Biotechnology and Rural engineering.

 - Service and textile products.